igwgames/nes-starter-kit/guide/section_5/rom_size.md

 ## Updating the configuration manually to resize your rom banks

-**NOTE**: If you did the steps above to update your makefile, **you do not need to do this**.
+**NOTE**: If you did the steps above, **you do not need to do this**.
 Just skip to the next chapter.
 This is here for anyone who wants to understand the configuration file better, and make their own custom rom size that we don't natively support.

 The first thing we need to do is update the config file for the game.
 (If you are not using git, back up your original file now!
 You will want a working configuration to go back to if things go wrong.)
-Open up `tools/cc65_config/game.cfg`.
+Open up `config/ca65.cfg`.
 This is gonna look a bit foreign, but it's pretty simple.
 Here's the parts we care about:

 ```